ravenlocke/mcpt/docs/source/documentation/functions.rst

 Setting the number of permutations
 ----------------------------------
 The number of random permutations to be used is set by specifying the ``n`` parameter when calling either function.
-By default this value is ``10,000``; increasing this value is one approach to narrowing the p-value range returned if required.
+By default this value is ``10,000``; increasing this value is one approach to narrowing the range returned (if required).

 Multiprocessing
 ---------------